- Bachelor's Degree Completion

 A program specifically designed for current high school students.

-Incoming high school juniors and seniors explore academic interests, join a vibrant community and experience college life at Regis this summer.
+Rising high school juniors and seniors explore academic interests, join a vibrant community and experience college life at Regis this summer.

 Save the dates

-- Enroll in two college-credit introductory courses (English and Communications or Health Sciences) during the our six-week Summer Session II (Monday, June 26, 2017 through Saturday, August 5, 2017).
+- Enroll in two college-credit introductory courses (English and Health Sciences) during the our six-week Summer Session II (Monday, June 26, 2017 through Saturday, August 5, 2017).
 The first four weeks coursework will be completed online and the last two weeks will be on campus with our dynamic faculty.

 - Jumpstart your college career and experience learning in a college setting taught by a Regis professor and learn through iPad-enhanced coursework.